All Episodes

 You know, I wrote a whole chapter in the last book I wrote in 2020, Live Free or Die.

-Socialism, it's history of failure, whatever name, whatever manifestation, whatever you want to call it, socialism, statism, Marxism, communism, it always ends the same way.
+Socialism, its history of failure, whatever name, whatever manifestation, whatever you want to call it, socialism, statism, Marxism, communism, it always ends the same way.

 Unfulfilled promises, more poverty, and a loss of freedom that you end up calculating in the name of false security and promises that they can never fulfill.

-Uh I'm telling you what's gonna happen.
+I'm telling you what's going to happen.

-And it wasn't COVID in 2020 that pushed them out, it was when they raised taxes in New York in 2021.
+It was when they raised taxes in New York in 2021.

 Well, we did.